ostarov/alexa-topsites/README.md

-#ATTENTION: updated by "ostarov" to support categories and newer Alexa's html.
+#Updated by "ostarov" to support categories and newer Alexa's html.

 #Alexa Top Sites Scraper